List of The Phantom (film) characters: Captain Philip Horton

-Though Capt.
+Capt.
 Philip Horton (played by Robert Coleby) appears to be the leader of the Jungle Patrol, but is actually the Phantom that leads them.
 This is because the Patrol was started by an earlier Phantom to protect the jungle when he is not there.
-This is one of the most heavily guarded secrets of the Jungle Patrol.

 Diana Palmer

-In 1996, Kristy Swanson portrayed her in Paramount's big budget film The Phantom, featuring Billy Zane as The Phantom.
+Kristy Swanson portrayed Diana Palmer in Paramount's big budget film The Phantom, featuring Billy Zane as The Phantom.
 Diana is here sent out by her uncle Dave, in the film a wealthy newspaper publisher, to Bangalla to help with the search of a fabled weapon of doom, the Skulls of Touganda.
 When she is trapped by the henchmen of bad guy Xander Drax, she is saved by the Phantom, who, unbeknownst to her is really her college boyfriend, Kit Walker.
 Towards the end of the film (according to the novelisation), she works out the Phantom's true identity based on the fact that he appeared just after Kit disappeared.